jjgoings/YaleHPC/README.md

 ```

 ## Usage
+The script will automatically detect what type of job you want to run based on the extension.
+Q-Chem is `.in` or `.inp` and G16 is `.com` or `.gjf`.
+The script will gently scream at you if the file does not exist or is badly named, and will give you advice on how to fix it.

+Anyway.

 Say you want to run a G16 job called `gaussian16-job.com`.
 Just navigate to your job and

 ```